 - When decorating with stripes consider the size of the room.
 The larger the room, the wider the stripes should be (when used on walls).
 Thin stripes can look too cluttered in a large room, while wide stripes can lose their impact in a small space.

 - Subtle techniques like alternating flat and glossy stripes can add perceived depth and dimension to a room without being overly bold or confrontational.
 They are elegant and classic and work well in traditional spaces.

 - Mixing wide and skinny horizontal stripes work really well on the walls of rec rooms and children's rooms.
 They create a very playful look.

 - Floors are terrific places to include stripes.
 Striped area rugs add a great graphic element.
 If you don't want a large area covered, try a runner, a doormat, or layer a small area rug over another existing rug.

 - If you're nervous about decorating with stripes, start small.
 Including a striped vase, lampshade, or another decorative element can be a super way to introduce the pattern into a room.

-If you want stripes walls there are two ways to get them.
+If you want striped walls there are two ways to get them.
 You can either use wallpaper like the one in the photo from Graham and Brown, or you can paint.
 Painting stripes takes a little elbow grease, but it's not difficult.
-To learn how, check out this article on "how to paint stripes on a wall".
-All it costs is the price of the paint and a few rolls of painter's tape, and if you eventually get tired of it it's easy to paint over.
+All it costs is the price of the paint and a few rolls of painter's tape.
+Plus, if you eventually get tired of it it's easy to paint over.
 If an entire room seems like too much, try painting a feature wall.

 Stripes have been described as the "neutral" of the pattern world.
 They can be incorporated into any style or size of the room.
 They can be used in large doses or small, and they can work with just about anything.
 If you want to add some pattern to a room but you're unsure of where to start, stripes are always a safe bet.